auth0-blog/auth0-swift-protected-api-call/README.md

 	- Select the **Auth0.swift** package that appears in the list of packages and in the **Dependency Rule** menu, select **Up to Next Major Version**.
 	- Click **Add Package**.

 4. Log into the Auth0 dashboard, select **Applications** → **Applications**, and register the app.
-The article covers this step in detail.
+The Auth0 Blog article covers this step in detail.
 5. Once you have registered the app, copy these values from the app’s *Settings* page in the Auth0 dashboard:

 	- `Domain`